OrderMyGear/slate/source/includes/v1_1/_account_addresses.md

 #  Account addresses

+## List of Addresses for User

-### List the account level address book for a specific user based on the user ID (not username) you supply.
+List the account level address book for a specific user based on the user ID (not username) you supply.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1.1/users/494/addresses?token=GXzAxWkkyYLsESGQTU15"